 Summer International Collaborative Research Grant

-Developing an international profile is important for career advancement for faculty at the associate professor level.
+Developing an international profile is important for career advancement for tenure-stream faculty.
 The Summer International Collaborative Research Grant provides funding to faculty to travel abroad and establish new collaborative research projects or continue existing ones.

 Awards